The BIG Deal -Pt 2

 She contradicted herself daily.
 There would be no renegotiation regardless of the valuation.

-She was adamant that we were stealing from her.
+We were stealing from her.

-She was crazy, irrational, unhinged.
+The filtered messages were garbled, irrational, unhinged.
 I resigned myself that there would be no change of contract.
 No adjustment of terms for survey.
 These were obstacles that were not insurmountable but that stacked the deal against us.
 It began to look a little less rosy.

 We needed it to read 1.x M for the lender to finance it.